 Holbrook has historic, unrestored stone buildings south of the railroad depot, a filling station (see below) hidden in the weeds and the Plainsman coffee shop.
-The closed restaurant occupied an interesting midcentury modern building in Holbrook that doesn't seem to match its frontiersman theme.
+The closed restaurant occupied a midcentury modern building that doesn't match its frontiersman theme.

-Lewis paid that revenue to Redford in exchange for the rights to use the Wigwam concept.
+Lewis paid that revenue to Redford in exchange for the rights to the Wigwam concept.
 Lewis sold the Wigwam in the 1970s but his family bought it back in 1988 after his death.
-The only remaining Wigwam motels are in Holbrook, Cave City and San Bernadino, Calif.
+The other remaining Wigwam motels are in Cave City and San Bernadino, Calif.

 Joe & Aggies's Cafe has been serving locals and travelers since 1943 in a pink building at the center to town.
 But it's not clear if the cafe is still in business.
 Their phone is disconnected.

 The 1956 Globetrotter Lodge on Route 66 originally was the Sun n' Sand motel.
 The Globetrotter was a popular independent motel until recently but is now closed.
 Several other vintage motels in Holbrook have given way to chain motels near Interstate 40.